 Students are expected to complete their training within the maximum time allowed as specified in the Enrollment Agreement.
 The college has reserved space, equipment, and licensed instructors for each student and course/program.
-If a student exceeds the time frame outline above, an extra instructional charge will be made for the balance of the hours required for the completion of course.
-Student will not be allowed to clock in until applicable daily payments are made.
-An addendum to the enrollment contract will reflect the hours to complete and rate per hour as follows;
+If a student exceeds the time frame outlined above, an extra instructional charge will be made for the balance of the hours required for the completion of the course.
+Students will not be allowed to clock in until applicable daily payments are made.
+An addendum to the enrollment contract will reflect the hours to complete and rate per hour as follows:

-Cosmetology: \$22.00 hourly Barber: \$22.00 hourly Esthetician: \$35.00 hourly Manicuring: \$27.00 hourly
+Cosmetology: \$22.00 hourly

+Barber: \$22.00 hourly Esthetician: \$18.33 hourly